/cf-learn

 Usage

-/cf-learn [topic]
+/cf-learn [arguments]

 Or run without arguments to extract learnings from the current session.
+Your argument narrows what to extract, not what to name the file.

 What It Does